You've decided to build a metal building, which is an excellent choice.

 Excavators will then come in and remove the topsoil and save it for later to fill in where it's needed.

-Graders will remove the less than stable clay-based or silt-like soils during the site set up as well.
+Graders will remove the less-than-stable clay-based or silt-like soils during the site setup as well.

 Depending on the condition of your soil, your site might require a specific type of fill dirt to create a solid foundation bed that will not shift over time.